Booking a ruqya session and what to expect

-Upon arrival, the Raqi will greet you and process the remainder of the transaction.
-The Raqi will then ask you some questions and note down your answers.
+Upon arrival, the Raqi will greet you and process the remainder of the transaction (if applicable).
+The Raqi will begin by asking you some questions.

 The Raqi will then explain what he will do.
 He will either run a diagnosis on you or treat you if you have already been diagnosed.
 If you’re not sure about anything, ask him to explain.
 During treatment, the Raqi may do the following:

 ask you and your chaperone to recite (in our experience, the patient's own recitation is highly effective)